WICG/webmonetization/docs/start-stop.md

 }
 ```

-In order to display the current monetization state on the page, we bind the
-three monetization state events: `monetizationstop`, `monetizationpending`, and
+When the page loads we set an initial state.
+If the visitor doesn't have Web
+Monetization (`document.monetization` is not defined), we say _Not enabled in
-`monetizationstart`.
-Each time one of them fires we display the current
+browser._ Otherwise, we display the current monetization state.
-monetization state.

-This isn't required to start and stop monetization but it helps visualize it on
-the example page.

 ```js
 window.addEventListener('load', () => {